This post may contain affiliate links. See my full disclosure. As an Amazon Associate, I earn from qualifying purchases.

 Cover the fed starter with a loose-fitting lid and allow it time to become “ripe” (active) in the jar.

 Note: A starter is considered “ripe” or “active” when it reaches its peak (highest possible point) in the jar or has just begun to fall from its peak.
-It should have almost tripled in size.
-It will look airy with lots of bubbles throughout, and have a yeasty, sweet, and slightly sour aroma.
+It should have doubled or tripled in size depending on the flour used.
+It will look airy with lots of bubbles throughout (and even on the surface), flattened on the surface, and have a yeasty, sweet, and slightly sour aroma.

 This is the point when you’ll use it in a recipe (or discard) and feed it again.